flynnsbit/ExoFlynn_scripts/README.md

 3. On the AO486 side, an update script will be used to push any new launch scripts to your games collection and update the existing one.

-4. On the AO486 side, a script will be built to build a package to submit a Pull Request for any game changes you have made.
-Updates to games will be verified and added to this collection.
+4. On the AO486 side, a script will be built to build a package to submit a Pull Request for any game script changes you have made manually so that we can submit those back to the community.
+Updates to games will be verified and added to this repo.